 He then proceeded to name all the players off one by one.
 He told me that this team that he was on were winners of the second division and played the winners of the first division for the ‘”Cup”.

 He went on to tell me that they won the “Cup.”
 And that they got free beer for a week.
 I asked him how that was.

-Well, he said we took the Cup to every local pub for a week and all the locals bought them beer all night.
+“We took the Cup to every local pub for a week and all the locals bought them beer all night.”

 In September 1939 at the age of 25 dad went away to the annual camp with the army and came back 7 years later.

 Because, while he was at camp Neville Chamberlain Prime Minister of Great Britain, was the one who declared war on Germany when Hitler attacked Norway on the 3rd September 1939.

 Not only was my dad in the army in WW2, but my Grandfather George Rogers was killed in action in WW1.

 His memorial is on the wall in the cemetery in Arras in France, on bay 2 of the Bay Walls.

 My granddad George Rogers is located in the Arras mausoleum.

 We were able to go to Arras in France in 2011 and Mitz wife number 3 found his name on the Bay 2 Wall.
 Acting Sergeant George Rogers. to say that I was very proud of him is an understatement.
 That was a tough sell!